Also under Employment LawEmployment Law Home

 - an individual contract of employment between the employer and employee.

 In an underpayments matter, the first step is to identify which of these documents applies to you.
-Even if you do not have a written contact of employment, you may still be covered by a modern award or enterprise agreement.
+Even if you do not have a written contract of employment, you may still be covered by a modern award or enterprise agreement.

 You can use the Fair Work Ombudsman’s 'Find My Award' tool to determine whether you are covered by a modern award.
 You can also use the Fair Work Commission’s search tool to determine whether your employer has an enterprise agreement in place.